 The Prisoners' Dilemma originates from mathematical game theory, which was one of the dominant frameworks for analysing social interactions in the fifties and sixties.
 It was discovered by Flood and Dresher, who were concerned with testing solutions for non-cooperative games.
 It was named "Prisoners' Dilemma" only later, by A.W.
 Tucker, a game theorist of Princeton University (Hardin 1982).
-The Prisoner's Dilemma shares with Olson's reference to cooperation in the cyberspace.

-The importance of extrarational motivations is recognized by Hardin, who dedicates a whole chapter of his book on collective action to this subject (Hardin 1982:101-124).
-This issue is also extensively discussed by Kollock (1999) and Rheingold (1993) with specific theory of collective action its generality and its apparent power in providing a solid basis for a profoundly disturbing conclusion -that rational people cannot achieve rational collective outcomes.
+The Prisoner's Dilemma shares with Olson's theory of collective action its generality and its apparent power in providing a solid basis for a profoundly disturbing conclusion -that rational people cannot achieve rational collective outcomes.
 The Prisoners' Dilemma suggests in a clear manner that it is impossible for rational people to cooperate, a conclusion that bears directly on fundamental issues in ethics and political philosophy.
 Indeed,